The last page of World War II

 Bob Sogard at West Coast See-Bee Port

-busy most of the time firing my new rifle and learning the stevedoring
+and have been busy most of the time firing my new rifle and learning the

-trade which is a much broader field than dumping boxes and crates into
+stevedoring trade which is a much broader field than dumping boxes and

-it comes to lifting big two-ton crates as easily as you lift that second
+especially when it comes to lifting big two-ton crates as easily as you

-general belief, they were even better in real life than in pix.
+and contrary to general belief, they were even better in real life than

-Some of them were Red Skelton, John Garfield, Celia Parker, Shelia Ryan,
+in pix.
+Some of them were Red Skelton, John Garfield, Celia

 I'm going to the ball game today, so good-by for now.